cwgstreet/cloudSmoker/README.md

 ### Hardware ###

-The Hardware folder contains KiCad schematics, PCB board layouts and selected datasheets (including the datasheet for the Semitec 105GT-2 Thermistor, which Maverick kindly provided when I asked :clap: :thumbsup: Note that I have not found this datasheet available anywhere on the web and most similar project incorrectly characterised the Maverick ET-732 thermistor as a 10k ohm resitor (it's actually 1M ohm), leading to poor results and an incorrect reputation as a "flakey" thermistor choice.
+The Hardware folder contains KiCad schematics, PCB board layouts and selected datasheets (including the datasheet for the Semitec 105GT-2 Thermistor, that Maverick kindly provided me when I asked their customer support.  :clap: :thumbsup:

+Note that I have not found this datasheet available anywhere on the web and most similar project have incorrectly characterised the Maverick ET-732/733 thermistors as a 10k ohm thermistor (when it's actually 1M ohm!), leading to poor results and these Maverick thermistors gaining an incorrect reputation as an [acceptable, but not recommended thermistor choice](https://github.com/CapnBry/HeaterMeter/wiki/HeaterMeter-Probes).

 ### cloudSmoker ###